-The HALT mode is initialized by the "HALT" instruction and results in the following...
+The HALT mode is initialised by the "HALT" instruction and results in the following...

-- The system oscillator will be turned off but the WDT oscillator keeps running (if the WDT oscillator is selected). - The contents of the on chip RAM and registers remain unchanged. - WDT and WDT prescaler will be cleared and recounted again (if the WDT clock is from the WDT oscillator). - · Allofthel/Oportsmaintaintheiroriginalstatus. - The PD flag is set and the TO flag is cleared.
+- The system oscillator will be turned off but the WDT oscillator keeps running (if the WDT oscillator is selected). - The contents of the on chip RAM and registers remain unchanged. - WDT and WDT prescaler will be cleared and recounted again (if the WDT clock is from the WDT oscillator). - All of the I/O ports maintain their original status. - The PDF flag is set and the TO flag is cleared.

 The system can leave the HALT mode by means of an external reset, an interrupt, an external falling edge signal on port A or a WDT overflow.
-An external reset causes a device initialization and the WDT overflow performs a "warm reset".
-After the TO and PD flags are examined, the reason for chip reset can be determined.
-The PD flag is cleared by system power-up or executing the "CLR WDT" instruction and is set when executing the "HALT" instruction.
-The TO flag is set if the WDT time-out occurs, and causes a wake-up that only resets the PC and SP; the others keep their original status.
+An external reset causes a device initialisation and the WDT overflow performs a "warm reset".
+After the TO and PDF flags are examined, the reason for chip reset can be determined.
+The PDF flag is cleared by system power-up or executing the "CLR WDT" instruction and is set when executing the "HALT" instruction.
+The TO flag is set if the WDT time-out occurs, and causes a wake-up that only resets the Program Counter and Stack Pointer; the others keep their original status.